Operational Notice · Effective May 31, 2026

 Any curve to be analyzed algebraically

-This fusion of algebra and geometry enabled all subsequent mathematical physics.
+This fusion of algebra and geometry enabled all later mathematical physics.

 Why this matters: